tailscale/security-policies/change-management/index.md

 Changes to code in Tailscale’s environment made by an employee or contractor must be tested and approved by another employee prior to being merged and rolled out.

-Tailscale uses branch protection rules on GitHub to require a second review prior to merging code.
+Tailscale uses branch protection rules on GitHub to require changes be made through a pull request with a second review prior to merging code.

 Exceptionally, employees can push changes without a second review where they are required to mitigate an incident.
 Changes pushed without prior approval are tagged and audited after the fact, within 2 business days.